-This year I’m asking participants to pay a small fee of 6.00$ (6 US dollars is about 40 Swedish crowns).
-This is of course because it takes a lot of time to arrange this.
-And I need to do things that are sustainable to my life.
-If you think it’s too much I will understand.
-You pay via paypal (use your paypal account or pay with your debit or credit card as a PayPal guest), and once you’ve sent the money to my account you will be directed to a sign up-page where I will need your full name, your full postal address including country (!) and of course a working e-mailaddress (if it doesn’t work I can not send you the 10 addresses where you should send your postcards)!
+You pay via paypal (use your paypal account or pay with your debit or credit card as a PayPal guest), and once you’ve sent the money to my account you will be directed to a sign up-page where I will need your full name, your full postal address including country (!) and of course a working email-address (if it doesn’t work I can not send you the 10 addresses where you should send your postcards)!

 The DIY Postcard Swap Rules

-The rules are simple, but please read these rules and follow through on your part if you sign up.
-You will disappoint a real person if you don’t send your handmade postcards on time.
+The rules are simple, but please read these rules and follow through on your part if you choose to sign up.
+You will disappoint me and real people waiting for your handmade postcards if you don’t finish on time.

 - full name,